 Minority Student Leadership Program (MSLP)

-The MSLP, celebrating 15 years, is open to students from underrepresented populations who wish to enhance their leadership skills, interact with leaders in the professions, and learn how their association works.
-The 2014 MSLP application is closed.
-Check back later to find out who is participating in the MSLP Class of 2014.
-View the Class of 2013 roster.
+The MSLP is open to students from underrepresented populations who wish to enhance their leadership skills, interact with leaders in the professions, and learn how their association works.
+The 2016 MSLP application will be available March 18–May 9.
 Subaru is a proud sponsor of the MSLP.

 Research Mentoring-Pair Travel Award (RMPTA)

 RMPTA is designed to foster the professional development of students, clinicians, and emerging scientists who have expressed an interest in research careers in CSD.
 RMPTA is given in conjunction with the Research Symposium held at the annual ASHA Convention.
 The award provides free ASHA Convention registration for recipients and their mentors to attend the Symposium.